Creating Embodied Theatrical Experiences: Inviting Engagement and Transformation

 “MEDUSA” Created by Feet First Collective (2023 The Rechabite)

-“Shadow Boxing” by James Gaddas (2023 Emerging Artists Share House / Sydney Fringe and 2024 The Jonesway Theatre / FRINGE WORLD)
+“Shadow Boxing” by James Gaddas (2023 Emerging Artists Share House / Sydney Fringe, 2024 The Jonesway Theatre / FRINGE WORLD, 2025 The Explosives Factory, Theatre Works Melbourne and Flight Path Theatre, Sydney.)